-The first account of this I encountered was on the Baranggay of Mua-an, just at the foot of Mount Apo, along the shores of the boiling Lake Agco.
+The first account of this I encountered was on the Baranggay of Mua-an, just at the foot of Mount Apo.
 The account was by local journalist Psalmer Bernalte, uploaded in what seemed to be an LGU commissioned website that could no longer be located, and it unfortunately did not cite its sources (I would later on discover that his primary source was probably Ferdinand Bergonia’s 2004 history of Kidapawan, and that the version is in the Socioeconomic Profile of the city prepared by the City Planning and Development Office).
 The account described the dog Mua-an, owned by Datu Lumayon of the local Manobo settlement.
 According to this version, Lumayon’s people were suffering from a severe drought, and Lumayon was out with Mua-an looking for a water source, when the dog starting digging a spring into existence.
 When the place was elevated to the status of Baranggay, the people decided to name it after the dog.